RiverApril/Underneath/readme.md

 ### Compiling:

 I made a compile script with python, I origonally used GNU MAKE, but I'm not well versed with that and I kept running into issues so I moved to python.
-Windows compilation is difficult and I've run into many issues with that, so good luck.
+I haven't compiled in a long time directly from Windows itself, only using Linux mingw32.

 To build the terminal version run the following in the repository directory:
 ```